erujs/haley/README.md

-# Hayley
+# Haley
-A LifeHack Chatbot
+A 'LifeHack' Chatbot